sing2536/mysql-backup/README.md

 GOOGLE_FOLDER_ID = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-To get the Google folder ID, simply go to Google Drive online, go in to the folder and grab it from the URL, example below.
+To get the Google folder ID, go to Google Drive online, then open the folder that you shared and grab the id from the URL, example below.

 ```
 https://drive.google.com/drive/u/1/folders/[ID IS HERE]